proc

 Open two connected file descriptors.

-This internally creates a temporary file with mkfifo The result variable is assigned an array that: - [0] element is input from the pipe, - [1] element is the output to the pipe.
+This internally creates a temporary file with mkfifo The result variable is assigned an array that: - [0] element is the input to the pipe, - [1] element is the output from the pipe.
 This is meant to mimic the pipe() C function.

 Arguments: